AlifSemi-Sirin/alif_tinyusb-examples_dev/README.md

 ## CSolution Project Build (Bare-metal / FreeRTOS)

-Make sure that you have setup and run the example projects from the [VSCode Getting Started Template](https://github.com/alifsemi/alif_vscode-template) before working on this project.
+Please make sure you have setup your VSCode and other tools and environment based on the [VSCode Getting Started Template](https://github.com/alifsemi/alif_vscode-template) before working on this project.

+After setting up the environment you can select File&rarr;Open Folder from VSCode and press **F1** and start choosing from the preset build tasks.
+1. **F1** &rarr; Tasks:Run Task &rarr; First time pack installation
+2. **F1** &rarr; Tasks:Run Task &rarr; cmsis-csolution.build:Build (Better to do this from the CMSIS Extension Build (hammer icon))
+3. **F1** &rarr; Tasks:Run Task &rarr; Program with Security Toolkit

 ## CMake Build (Bare-metal / FreeRTOS)